-The County held a public hearing to have the AAP presented and to give information on the CDBG grant program.
+The County held a public hearing to discuss County needs, the AAP, and to give information on the CDBG grant program.
 Citizen comments and questions are encouraged at all public meetings and hearings.
-A public review period of 30-days was advertised and opened for the public to give comments on the plan.
+A public review period of 30-days was advertised and opened for the public to comment on the plan.
 Please see the following for a detail of outreach efforts:

-30-Day Public Comment Period: A public comment period is scheduled to be held from April 13, 2023 to May 13, 2023.
-A copy of the AAP will be available online at www.berkeleycountysc.gov, and at the County's Grants Administration office, located at the Administrative Building, 1003 Highway 52, Moncks Corner, SC 29461.
-Written comments can be submitted to the County at the email address lechele.brown@berkeleycountysc.gov or delivered to the Grants Administration office.
+30-Day Public Comment Period: A public comment period is scheduled to be held from March 15, 2024, through April 14, 2024.
+A copy of the AAP was available online at www.berkeleycountysc.gov and at the County's Grants Administration office, located at the Administrative Building, 1003 Highway 52, Moncks Corner, SC 29461.
+Written comments could be submitted to the County at the email address lechele.brown@berkeleycountysc.gov or delivered to the Grants Administration office.

-Public Hearing: A public hearing will be held to discuss community development needs and review the AAP.
-The hearing will be held on April 5, 2023 at 5:00 PM in the County Council Assembly Room in the Administrative Building, 1003 Highway 52, Moncks Corner, SC 29461.
+Public Hearing: A public hearing was to discuss community development needs and review the AAP.
+The hearing was held on March 14, 2024, at 3:00 PM in the County Council Assembly Room in the Administrative Building, 1003 Highway 52, Moncks Corner, SC 29461.